Remixed Toung Twister

 text(remixedPoem, margin, 90, width - margin * 2, height - 120);

-Draws the remixed poem starting at position (margin, 90).
-The width parameter (width - margin * 2) constrains the text to wrap within the margins.
-The height parameter (height - 120) limits the text area vertically.
+Draws the remixed poem starting at coordinates (margin, 90) with a constrained width of (width - margin * 2) and height of (height - 120), causing text to wrap within the box.

 mousePressed()